xfan-01/bern02_workflow/README.md

 ## Notes on quality control
 - Headers remain tab-delimited.
 - Sequences are assumed to be single-line (per the original assignment).
-If multi-line FASTA is needed, see the notebook section “Robust headers and multiline FASTA”.
+If multi-line FASTA is needed, see the notebook section “Notes on robustness”.